Dok's Tips & Tricks

 The NSA advises you to “Exercise Caution when Accessing Public Hotspots.”
 When using public internet access, avoid any shopping, banking, etc. that requires personal, credit, or bank information.
 You never know who is spying on you.

 If users go to lots of social, gaming, “free” streaming portals, inappropriate, or questionable sites on your office computer, your unit is more likely to pick up damaging viruses and spyware.
 Wise users restrict personal use of their business units.

 The beginning of the New Year is traditionally a time when people make resolutions toward positive habits and changes.
 This should include your digital life.
-Here are my suggestions for some things that you should consider to keep all your electronics shipshape for the New Year.read more
+Here are my suggestions for some things that you should consider to keep all your electronics shipshape for...read more

 About 11 years ago I was shopping for a new car.
 At that time, gas prices were rising and $5 per gallon seemed to be on the horizon, so I chose a Ford Escape hybrid.
-This car had technical features such as anti-lock brakes, numerous air bags, and security that would disable the ignition if a wrong key was used.read more
+This car had technical features such as anti-lock brakes, numerous air bags, and security that would...read more

 The Dok says…